 - There is no written account that Yahusha "ate or drank anything that evening."
 However, one of the disciples that was "with Him" "accepted this bread" and ate it.
 (Further documentation is forthcoming.) - It is interesting that John has not given a detailed account of the actual "bread" that Yahusha gave to ALL of His disciples.
-In verse 18 He mentions the bread at the first supper table in connection with "the betrayer."
+In verse 18 He mentions the bread from the 2nd sitting at the supper table in connection with "the betrayer."

 ^{}Matthew, Mark and Luke do not mention the "bread" given to the betrayer.
-However all three of them mention the bread that was eaten "in remembrance" of their Master.
+However all three of them mention the bread that was eaten "in remembrance" of their Master [at the 1st sitting].